Click on the topic you want to explore below to get the FAQ information.

 Q. I was awarded a scholarship.
 Now what?

 A. Every student who was awarded a scholarship will be sent an email in mid to late June with instructions on how to accept the award.
+Be sure to keep checking your email, including spam and junk mail folders, throughout the summer.
 To accept the award, log back into your scholarship account and follow the directions.
-This will be asking you to submit the following: proof of enrollment and a thank you letter for the donor.
-You have the option of submitting a photo that can be used when the Community Foundation announces the scholarship recipients.
+You will be asked to submit two forms: an Acceptance Form and a College Form.
+These forms will include proof of enrollment and a thank you letter for the donor.
+Without these forms, we will not be able to issue your scholarship check.

 Q. What is proof of enrollment?